c-cube/quip-book/src/intro.md

 - the point of view of proof checkers that aim at validating such proofs.

-**NOTE**: the proof format is experimental and its design will most likely fluctuate a lot for a while as checkers and proof-producing provers are developed.
+**NOTE**: the proof format is experimental and its design will most likely fluctuate a lot for a while, as checkers and proof-producing provers are developed.